Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

     	self.runtag_text = StringVar()
 ```

 To assign a string to the variable we use Tkinter's `Entry` object, passing the variable we just created as the second argument.
-This will display an entry box on our GUI that our user can type run tag labels into.
+This will display an entry box on our GUI that our user can type run tags into.

 ```python
     	self.runtag_entry = Entry(window, textvariable=self.runtag_text)